kpister/cse130-summer19-b/docs/discussions/week1/index.md

 #### Hoisting

-JavaScript "hoists" `var` and `function` declarations to the top of the current scope.
+JavaScript *hoists* `var` declaration and `function` declarations and definitions to the top of the current scope.
 This behavior may or not be desired, but if you want to avoid it, just use `let` and `const` to declare variables, as they are not hoisted -- in other words, they create a new scope only once they executed, and these scopes end as soon as the surrounding block ends.

 ```javascript
 {!discussions/week1/code/04.hoisting.js!}